XD-OB/minishell/README.md

 ![Subject](ressources/minishell.pdf)

 Recoding my own little bash.
-A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions.
+A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions (meaning we don't call the executable, we re-coded them directly).
+- echo, pwd, cd, env, export, unset and exit.
+Alot of bonuses are added to this shell!

 ## Compile
 - Run `make`